earlystream/Pyre/README.md

 Both sides can run:

 - the integrated server handles the real TNT and explosion optimization
-- the client handles local explosion effect smoothing
+- the client smooths local explosion effects

 ### Multiplayer without Pyre on the server

 Only the client-side smoothing is active:

-- local particle and sound spam can be reduced
+- local sound and particle spam can be reduced
-- server TPS and explosion simulation remain unchanged
+- server TPS and remote explosion simulation are unchanged

 ### Multiplayer with Pyre on the server

-Both sides can contribute independently:
+Both sides can help independently:

 - the server optimizes TNT and explosion workload
 - the client smooths local explosion effects

 ## Compatibility

-Pyre is designed to work cleanly alongside common optimization mods, including:
+Pyre is designed to coexist with common optimization stacks, including:

 - Sodium
 - Lithium